 The UKMLA exam will consist of two parts:

 #1.
 The first part will be the so-called Applied Knowledge Test (AKT), a theoretical multiple-choice quiz which tests graduates’ general medical knowledge.
 It will be the same both for UK students and international graduates.
 This test will be available at least four times per year, so you won't have to wait more than three months to take it after graduation.
 There will also be numerous locations for it worldwide.
 The only difference between the UK and international graduates is that British physicians will sit the exams at their universities.
 The AKT will be a computer-based test.

 #2.
-The second part - The Clinical and Professional Skills Assessment (CPSA) as you expect, will focus more on the practical aspects of medicine.
+The Clinical and Professional Skills Assessment (CPSA) will focus more on the practical aspects of medicine.
 For students graduating from the UK, this assessment will be set and run by their medical schools with quality assurance from the GMC.
 For international medical graduates, the CPSA will take place in the GMC's clinical assessment centre in Manchester.

 What are the advantages of the UKMLA?

 As previously discussed, the GMC aims to treat every candidate fairly, regardless of whether they come from the UK, Europe, or the rest of the world and which medical schools they got their degrees from.

 The UK Medical Licensing Assessment will help the GMC to maintain a high standard of medical education in the UK, as medical schools overseas will be evaluated and added to the list of GMC-recognised universities.